jtschuster/eecs211-finalproject/README.md

 Scrabble written in C++

-/ for Jesse Tov's Winter Quarter 2019 EECS 211: Fundamentals of Computer Programming II class at Northwestern University /
+_for Jesse Tov's Winter Quarter 2019 EECS 211: Fundamentals of Computer Programming II class at Northwestern University_